-CPA Dale Jacobson says, "Essentially, we're making the tax return a byproduct of everything else we're doing rather than the tax return being all we do.
-That's a big difference."
+"Essentially, we're making the tax return a byproduct of everything else we're doing rather than the tax return being all we do.
+That's a big difference,” says CPA Dale Jacobson.

-Not only does this approach open the door to an expanded accounting role in your clients' businesses— meaning more revenue — but it can infuse new life and job satisfaction into a CPA firm, which can have a significant impact on success in and of itself.
-Studies have proven again and again that happy, engaged employees work harder and more efficiently than their unhappy counterparts—about 12 percent more productive, to be exact.
+Not only does this approach open the door to an expanded accounting role in your client’s business — meaning more revenue — but it can infuse new life and job satisfaction into an accounting or bookkeeping firm, which can have a significant impact on success.
+Studies have proven again and again that happy, engaged employees work harder and more efficiently than their unhappy counterparts.

-Moving away from a model that parses out tedious work in one-off portions by embracing an advisory role might sound nice, but many accountants may wonder how this bigger-picture approach is even possible, given how busy they are simply fulfilling one-off requests for various clients.
+Moving away from a model that parses out tedious work in one-off portions by embracing an advisory role might sound nice.
+But many accountants and bookkeepers may wonder how this bigger-picture approach is even possible, given how busy they are simply fulfilling one-off requests for various clients.

-The answer lies in embracing an advisory model through the use of technology and actively shifting the way CPAs view client relationships.
-By approaching advisory armed with technology, accountants can decrease the sheer amount of time that tedious workflows take, shifting that time and energy into approaching current client relationships on a new level rather than soliciting more tasks from new clients.
+The answer lies in embracing an advisory model through technology and actively shifting the way accountants and bookkeepers view client relationships.
+By approaching the advisory role armed with technology, accountants and bookkeepers can decrease the sheer amount of time tedious workflows take.
+They can shift that time and energy into approaching current client relationships on a new level rather than soliciting more tasks from new clients.

-Accountants shouldn't be surprised to learn that their profession is #2 on the chopping block when it comes to jobs that are predicted to be outsourced in the coming years.
+Accountants and bookkeepers shouldn't be surprised to learn that their profession is No. 2 on the chopping block when it comes to jobs that are predicted to be outsourced in the coming years.
 And if your clients see you solely as a service-provider, the hard truth is that your job is at risk from this disruption.
-The 2015 IBC Future of Jobs Report states that 47% of all jobs are at risk of becoming redundant through expanding technology—and that by 2020, we can expect to see a global surplus of 90 million "low-skill" jobs (e.g.., jobs that can be replaced by technology).
-The flip side of that coin?
-There's also a shortfall of 85 million "high skill" jobs anticipated.

-In the accounting world, the difference between being edged out and becoming irreplaceable is synthesizing client relationship with big-picture business acumen with tech solutions.
+In the accounting and bookkeeping professions, the difference between being edged out and becoming irreplaceable is synthesizing the client relationship with big-picture business acumen and tech solutions.
 Part of that is a willingness to leave behind the old paradigm, and the other part is an attitude that, at its heart, is simply good customer service on a holistic level.

-In the report "7 Habits of Highly Successful CPA Firms" one survey respondent from a high-performing firm noted that the goal of every CPA firm should be to "create a level of client service that the CPA profession has yet to see.
+In the report "7 Habits of Highly Successful CPA Firms," one survey respondent from a high-performing firm noted that the goal of every accounting and bookkeeping firm should be to "create a level of client service that the profession has yet to see.
 We believe this is the key to our future.
 Out-service the competition."

-Summary: The message is clear: Successful accountants are dramatically shifting the way they approach client relationships.
+Summary Successful accountants and bookkeepers are dramatically shifting the way they approach client relationships.
 They're moving away from a service-provider model and toward an advisory model with the help of apps and software that streamline data-intensive tasks and free up time and energy to focus on helping clients improve performance and operate their businesses more strategically.
-And they're setting the standard for what today's client expects from their CPA firm.
+And they're setting the standard for what today's client expects from their accountants and bookkeepers.

 2. Embracing Technology

 It's impossible to embrace a client-focused, big-picture paradigm shift without wholeheartedly embracing technology.
 And the results speak for themselves.
-In a study of high-performing CPA firms versus low-performing CPA firms, researchers found that high-performing firms were five times more likely to encourage innovation than low-performing firms.
+In the “7 Habits” study of high-performing CPA firms versus low-performing CPA firms, researchers found that high-performing firms were five times more likely to encourage innovation than low-performing firms.

 How does a firm embrace technology?
 And which technology specifically?
-The same study states, "This attribute, while it can be applicable to technology adoption, is certainly not restricted to it.
-In fact, it tends to be pervasive in a firm's culture — applying broadly to service offerings, management techniques, employee benefits and so forth."
+The “7 Habits” study states, "This attribute, while it can be applied to technology adoption, is certainly not restricted to it.
+In fact, it tends to be pervasive in a firm's culture — applying broadly to service offerings, management techniques, employee benefits, and so forth."

-In other words, jumping on the technological bandwagon looks less like rushing to download the latest app in iTunes or Google Play and more so an attitude of embracing change and encouraging clients to innovate.
+In other words, jumping on the technological bandwagon looks less like rushing to download the latest iPhone and Android apps and more so an attitude of embracing change and encouraging clients to innovate.
 The speed of innovation is only increasing, so solutions will naturally evolve over time.

-When asked "What technology skills will CPAs need to be successful over the next decade?"
+When asked "What technology skills will accountants and bookkeepers need to be successful over the next decade?"
 Gary Boomer, Visionary and Strategist at Boomer Consulting, responded, "Who knows?
 We don't even know what the service offerings will be.
-CPAs who have change, knowledge, and project management skills will have a head start."
+Accountants and bookkeepers who have change, knowledge, and project management skills will have a head start."

-The specific tech solutions CPAs ultimately choose to advocate are less important than their knowledge of the options and their willingness to refer them in the first place.
-That said, there are a few key areas central to business that aren't going away or fundamentally changing.
-The following should be at the top of your list when it comes to embracing and advocating technology:
+The specific tech solutions accountants and bookkeepers ultimately choose to advocate are less important than their knowledge of the options and their willingness to refer them in the first place.
+That said, there are a few key areas central to business that aren't going away or fundamentally changing and they should be at the top of your list when it comes to embracing and advocating technology.

-- Expense Tracking: Accurately tracking and organizing receipts, mileage, and and paid invoices could easily be a full-time full-time job if done manually.
-And for most CPAs (and their clients) it simply isn't possible to dedicate the hours required for flawless manual expense tracking — meaning that expenses fall through the cracks.
-Automating expense tracking will save you and your clients hundreds of hours and thousands of dollars.
-Explore leading solutions for cloud-based business expense tracking.
+- Expense Tracking: Accurately tracking and organizing receipts, mileage, and paid invoices could easily be a full-time job if done manually.
+And for most accountants and bookkeepers (and their clients), it simply isn't possible to dedicate the hours required for flawless manual expense tracking — meaning expenses fall through the cracks.
+Automating expense tracking will save you, and your clients, hundreds of hours and thousands of dollars.
+Explore a leading solution for cloud-based business expense tracking.

-- Time Tracking: Estimating hours inevitably results in billable time lost, and inaccurate records.
-There's the real and omnipresent threat of time theft, which adds up fast.
-If 10 hourly employees making $20 per hour fudge even minutes per day on their timesheets, that's $4,340 lost annually.
-For most businesses, direct labor costs are the #1 expense.
-On average, it takes 5 minutes to process each paper timesheet.
-Using an automated time tracking solution can decrease the time it takes to process a time card to 1 minute per employee.
+- Time Tracking: Estimating hours inevitably results in billable time lost and inaccurate records.
+There's the real and omnipresent threat of time theft, which adds up fast — as in $11 billion for all US employers.
+Because if 10 hourly employees making $20 per hour fudge even minutes per day on their timesheets, that's $4,340 lost annually.
+For most businesses, direct labor costs are the No. 1 expense.
+On average, it takes five minutes to process each paper timesheet.
+Using an automated time tracking solution like TSheets can decrease the time it takes to process a time card to one minute per employee.
 Explore the leading cloud-based time tracking solution.

-- Billing and Invoicing: Avoiding or minimizing client disputes and getting paid on time are two good reasons to automate billing and invoicing for CPAs and their clients alike.
+- Billing and Invoicing: Avoiding or minimizing client disputes and getting paid on time are two good reasons to automate billing and invoicing for accountants and bookkeepers and their clients.
 When used in tandem with automated time tracking, it's possible to simply drag and drop billable hours by client, project, or location.
-Explore leading solutions for cloud-based billing and invoicing.
+Explore a leading solution for cloud-based billing and invoicing.

-- Payroll: The American Payroll Association finds that companies save an average of 2-8 percent on gross labor costs by the simple act of automating payroll — and in turn reducing time theft, human error, and manual data entry.
-Meaning, if you have 20 employees, each making $20 per hour, that's $18,000-$72,000 in savings annually — a benefit that's as applicable to your own firm as it is to your clients' businesses.
-In addition to eliminating manual entry and increasing speed and accuracy in running payroll, you'll also gain the benefits of easily accessible records.
-Explore leading solutions for payroll.
+- Payroll: The American Payroll Association finds that companies save an average of 2 to 8 percent on gross labor costs by the simple act of automating payroll — and, in turn, reducing time theft, human error, and manual data entry.
+If you have 20 employees each making $20 per hour, that's $18,000 to $72,000 in savings annually — a benefit that's as applicable to your own firm as it is to your client’s business.
+In addition to eliminating manual entry and increasing speed and accuracy in payroll, you'll also gain the benefits of easily accessible records.
+Explore a leading solution for payroll.

-- CRM: Put simply, customer relationship management software allows you to stop doing what isn't working, and do more of what is when it comes to your customers.
+- CRM: Put simply, customer relationship management software allows you to stop doing what isn't working and do more of what is when it comes to your customers.
 It gives you insight into who your customers are, how much you're spending to acquire and market to them, all customer touch points, resources allocated to customers, and patterns that emerge through these interactions.
-Trying to analyze and pinpoint these trends manually is a recipe for missed opportunities and endless hours spent searching for data.
-Explore leading solutions for CRM.
+Trying to analyze and pinpoint these trends manually is a recipe for missed opportunities and endless hours spent searching for data Explore a leading solution for CRM.

 These solutions hold the keys to streamlining onerous, data-heavy tasks and increasing profitability while reducing the amount of time dedicated to rote accounting tasks.
-Outsourcing those time- and data-intensive tasks to apps that can complete them with inhuman accuracy and speed will arm accountants with powerful tools to help their clients succeed, as well as shifting their own business focus to interpreting rather than compiling business-critical information:
+Outsourcing those time- and data-intensive tasks to apps that can complete them with inhuman accuracy and speed will arm accountants and bookkeepers with powerful tools to help their clients succeed, as well as shift their own business focus to interpreting (rather than compiling) business-critical information.